-Balance billing is strictly prohibited by state and federal law and the PPA.
-Balance billing occurs when a participating provider bills a member for fees and surcharges above and beyond a member's copayment and coinsurance responsibilities for services covered under a member's benefit program, or for claims for such services denied by the Plan.
-Participating providers are also prohibited from initiating or threatening to initiate a collection action against a member for non-payment of a claim for covered services.
-Participating providers agree to accept the Plan's fee for these services as payment in full, except for applicable copayments, coinsurance or deductibles.
+Balance billing is strictly prohibited by state and federal law and Health Net's PPA.
+Balance billing occurs when a participating provider bills a member for fees and surcharges above and beyond a member's copayment and coinsurance responsibilities for services covered under a member's benefit program, or for claims for such services denied by Health Net or the affiliated PPG.
+Participating providers are also prohibited from initiating or threatening to initiate a collection action against a member for nonpayment of a claim for covered services.
+Participating providers agree to accept Health Net's fee for these services as payment in full, except for applicable copayments, coinsurance or deductibles.

 Providers are prohibited from charging Medi-Cal members for the completion of any form that is required by, or is necessary for the administration of, the Medi-Cal benefit.
-This includes, but is not limited to, CMS-1500 and UB-04 claim forms, individual health education behavioral assessment tools/staying healthy assessment (IHEBA/SHA), health histories, patient consent forms, and medical record transfer forms.
+This includes, but is not limited to, CMS-1500 and UB-04 claim forms, health histories, patient consent forms, and medical record transfer forms.

-Participating providers are prohibited from charging a Medi-Cal member for a missed appointment.
+Health Net providers are prohibited from charging a Health Net Medi-Cal member for a missed appointment.
 Medi-Cal managed care members are not share-of-cost beneficiaries and are not subject to copayments or deductibles for office visits, so they cannot be held accountable for these charges in the event of a missed appointment.

-Additional information on billing prohibitions is available in the Medi-Cal provider operations manuals in the Provider Library.
+Additional information on billing prohibitions is available in the Health Net Medi-Cal provider operations manuals in the Provider Library.